-Empirical ("A Posteriori" or "Frequentist" or "Classical") Perspective
+Perspective 2: Empirical ("A Posteriori" or "Frequentist" or, confusingly, "Classical")

-- Consider a process that we can imagine performing repeatedly (e.g., tossing a die); we consider an event A that can be described in terms of the results of the process (e.g., "the number that comes up is less than 4") - P(A) is defined to be the limiting value, as we perform the process more and more times, of the ratio Number of times A occurs
+- Consider a process that we can imagine performing repeatedly. - o e.g., tossing a die - Now consider an event A that can be described in terms of the results of the process. - o e.g., "the number that comes up is less than 4" - P(A) is defined to be the limiting value, as we perform the process more and more times, of the ratio

+Number of times A occurs